General Information

 Awards:

-The awards for Saturday, including the Biathlon BC Club Challenge Award, will be presented at the Banquet.
+The awards for Saturday, including the Biathlon BC Club Challenge Award, will be presented after the relay.
 Awards for Sunday will be presented after the completion of all racing.

 Logistical InformationAccommodation: